The Ontario Veterinary Medical Association (OVMA) is Canada's foremost veterinary association.

-Members also depend on us as their source for news, incredible discounts, world class continuing education and extensive practice management resources, work-life balance and career advice.
+Thousands of veterinarians depend on us as their collective voice in the province.
+They also rely on us as their source for news, world-class continuing education, extensive practice management resources, and work-life balance and career advice.
 These services have been fundamental in helping practice owners, associates and students achieve their personal and professional goals.

-The Farley Foundation was created by OVMA in 2002.
-The Foundation affords veterinarians the ability to help low-income pet owners with the unexpected costs of caring for a sick or injured pet.
-More than 6,000 pet owners have received over $2.4 million in funding since Farley began.
-Our annual bike ride and golf tournament also raise funds for the Foundation and hundreds of veterinarians participate in Farley Month each year by organizing dog washes and other fundraisers.
+The Farley Foundation was created by OVMA in 2002 to give veterinarians the ability to help low-income pet owners with the unexpected costs of caring for a sick or injured pet.
+More than 13,500 pet owners have received over $6 million in funding since the foundation was established.
+Our annual bike ride and golf tournament also raise funds for the foundation, and hundreds of veterinarians participate in Fundraise for Farley Month each year by organizing dog washes, charity walks and other events.

-For the latest about what’s happening in animal health and veterinary news, join our active Twitter and Facebook communities of roughly 6,000 animal and vet lovers each.
+For the latest about what’s happening in animal health and veterinary news, join our active Twitter and Facebook communities of animal and vet lovers.

 Considering becoming a member?
 See Your Member Benefits for a full list of services.

-The Association’s humble beginnings stretch back to September 24, 1874 when a group of Ontario veterinary surgeons met at the Ontario Veterinary College (OVC) on Temperance Street in Toronto and formed a society named the Ontario Veterinary Medical Association (OVMA).
+The association’s humble beginnings stretch back to Sept.
+24, 1874, when a group of Ontario veterinary surgeons met at the Ontario Veterinary College on Temperance Street in Toronto and formed a society named the Ontario Veterinary Medical Association (OVMA).

-At that time, the OVMA consisted of 27 members who defined the Association's objectives as “the mutual improvement of its members, in those branches of knowledge specially pertaining to their profession, and the advancement of the position and interests of the Veterinary profession in the Province of Ontario.”
+At that time, OVMA consisted of 27 members who defined the association's objectives as, “The mutual improvement of its members, in those branches of knowledge specially pertaining to their profession, and the advancement of the position and interests of the veterinary profession in the province of Ontario.”

-After almost 100 years of name changes, including the Society of Ontario Veterinarians, and the Ontario Veterinary Association, financial ups and downs, and organizational restructuring, the OVMA finally took on its current form in 1980.
+After almost 100 years of name changes, including the Society of Ontario Veterinarians and the Ontario Veterinary Association, financial ups and downs and organizational restructuring, OVMA finally took on its current form in 1980.